NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

-You can restore a configuration by navigating to the “Resources” tab, double click on a resource name, shows up it’s “Definition” page.
+You can restore a configuration by navigating to the “Resources” tab, double click on a resource name, shows up it's “Definition” page.
 Scroll down on the page and click on the “(restore configuration)” link, then select a resource configuration from the drop down list, click on the "Restore" button, and then click “Save Resource”.